odoo/documentation/website/publish/domain_name.rst

    Feel free to buy an email server to have email addresses using your domain name.
    However don't buy any extra service to create or host your website.
-   This is Odoo's job!
+   This is Twenty20's job!

-How to apply my domain name to my Odoo instance
+How to apply my domain name to my Twenty20 instance
 ===============================================
 First let's authorize the redirection (yourcompany.com -> yourcompany.odoo.com):

-* Open your Odoo.com account from your homepage.
+* Open your Twenty20.com account from your homepage.

 .. image:: media/domain_name01.png
     :align: center